 The program includes more extensive core requirements than similar offerings, including two courses in disciplinary foundations: one in the elements of scholarship and one in research methods.
 Once they finish the core, students must complete advanced history courses in addition to a thesis.
 UI&U delivers all online coursework asynchronously and does not require students to visit campus for any reason.

 Union is regionally accredited by the Higher Learning Commission (HLC).

 Based in Springfield, Missouri State enrolls the second-most students among all the colleges in the Show Me State.
 The university offers several of its strongest programs through distance learning, including the online history master’s degree.
 The program requires 30 credits, and a typical part-time degree path requires students to take two courses per term for two years.
-Most students begin the program in the summer, as Missouri State only offers the historiography course — the foundational course for the degree — in the summer term.
+Missouri State now offers historiography — the foundational course for the degree — every term.